matchID-project/matchID-project.github.io/recipes.md

 description: How matchID supercharges your powers with recipes
 title: Recipes
 width: is-10
+image: persona_cooking.svg
 ---

 > **A recipe consist of steps of treatments made on rows and colums.**
 The dataset is scanned by chunks, which are loaded into a Pandas dataframe.
 So a recipe is basically a treatment on a chunk from a dataframe, resulting into a transformed dataframe.

 A recipe can call :